 The small nonprofit is trying to answer these questions, even as it expands.

 Story Shares has reached 53 countries, 49 states, and 350 schools.
 Like any start-up, Baigelman says, things are still a bit shaky, but she’s confident that the organization will continue to make a difference.

 “We have been inspired by the feedback we’ve gotten,” she says, “teachers saying that students who were previously totally uninterested in reading, or refused, or just goofed off during independent reading time now finish a Story Shares book and ask, is there another one like this for me to read?”

 Also making this year’s Forbes’ “30 Under 30” lists are three other BU alums and a BU Academy graduate.
 Raphael Arar (CAS’09), one of IBM Research’s principal designers, was named under Enterprise Technology.
-On the Healthcare list are Niko Skievaski (GRS’10), cofounder of Redox, which helps transplant health care data across different platforms, and Emilia Javorsky (SPH’10), founder of Arctic Fox, a company that hopes to freeze and remove fat to treat a variety of conditions, such as sleep apnea and type 2 diabetes.
+On the Healthcare list are Niko Skievaski (GRS’10), cofounder of Redox, which helps transplant health care data across different platforms, and Emilia Javorsky (SPH’10), who was recognized for her work as a physician-scientist at Massachusetts General Hospital.
 Under Retail and Commerce is Sam Roberts, a 2008 BU Academy graduate, who cofounded NaturAll Club, which sells hair products over the internet for women of color, or with especially curly hair.